Back to Archive

 Key Differences in Perspectives:

-1. Focus of Analysis: The original opinion focuses on the situation in Somalia to evaluate the effectiveness of Trump's war on ISIS, while the counter-response argues that assessing the success or failure of the fight against ISIS requires a broader, global perspective.
+1. Scope of Analysis: The original opinion focuses on the situation in Somalia as indicative of the overall success of Trump's war on ISIS, while the counter-response argues for a broader, global perspective that considers ISIS as a global threat and not restricted to one country or region.

 Conservative Perspectives